fnx-io/fnx_config/README.md

-# fnx_config
+# fnx_config - configuration management

-Transformer which helps you manage different configurations for different builds of your web app.
+This is a transformer which helps you manage different configurations for different builds of your web app.

 Usually you need different configuration for different environments:

     String apiRoot = "http://localhost:8080/api/v1